Tēnā koutou katoa

 Ko Takitimu te Waka

 Art has been a significant part of my life because as far as I can remember I have always been creative in some way or another.
-Largely self-taught, my experiences have included exhibitions both in Australia and New Zealand.
+Largely self-taught, my experiences have included exhibitions in New Zealand, Australia and New York.

 Nga mihi aroha